The Ruby Compiler Survey

 end

-The hash would need to be available at runtime, and some extension mechanism would be needed to support instance_variable_get and _set.
+The hash would need to be available at runtime, and some extension mechanism would be needed to support instance_variable_get

 Garbage collection

-For garbage collection, Hokstad uses a modified version of the existing Tiny Garbage Collector, which is itself based on the Cello garbage collector.
-It’s a conservative, mark and sweep collector. tgc_add is the interface to the garbage collector, called by code compiled by Hokstad to ask it to manage an object which it has already allocated, and to collect unreachable objects if the allocation has gone above some threshold.
+is the interface to the garbage collector, called by code compiled by Hokstad to ask it to manage an object which it has already allocated, and to collect unreachable objects if the allocation has gone above some threshold.

-Earlier in development, before a garbage collector was added, __array just called malloc directly.
+directly.
 If you don’t need memory to be collected, you could use this and not require any runtime!

 %s(defun __array (size) (malloc (mul size 4)))